kevin-orr/interviewQs/scala/README.md

 <br>

-### Q. *Given an array of integers, write a function that returns a new array with same order as original that has removed all negative numbers except for the first one.
-What if order isn't important?*<br>
+### Q. *Given an array of integers, write a function that returns a new array with same order as original but with all negative numbers removed except for the very first negative number in the collection.
+What if the order of the elements isn't important?*<br>
 ```scala
 // So, for example,
 func(Array(1, -2, -3, 7, -1, 1) // ==> Array(1, -2, 7, 1)